wp-plugins/lightbox-plus/readme.txt

 = IMPORTANT 1.5+ UPGRADE INFORMATION =
 See the change log for information regarding this upgrading to version 1.5 of Lightbox Plus.
 There are significant differences from previous versions.

+= IMPORTANT 1.6.6+ UPGRADE INFORMATION =
+Must have WordPress 2.8+ and the `wp_footer()`` hook for Lightbox Plus to work correctly from 1.6.6 forward.
+If using and older version of WordPress please continue using version 1.6.3 of Lightbox Plus.

 = Usage =